 Google put the mid-range Qualcomm Snapdragon 765G chip in the Pixel 5, which isn’t top-notch but offers enough power for daily use.
 Apple offers its latest-and-greatest in-house chip, the Apple A14 Bionic, inside the iPhone 12.
-While we have yet to test the iPhone 12’s chip performance, we are going to bet that the Apple A14 Bionic will blow away the Snapdragon 765G chip in benchmark testing.
+It’s safe to say the Apple A14 Bionic blows away the Snapdragon 765G chip in benchmark testing.
 Both phones support low-frequency and mmWave 5G networks.
 The iPhone 12, however, only adds mmWave support for the US market.

 Read more: Snapdragon 765G vs Snapdragon 865

 The Pixel 5 has 8GB of LPDDR4x RAM and 128GB of onboard storage.
-We don’t have information yet on the RAM specs for the iPhone 12, but iOS is generally optimized to do more with less.
+The iPhone 12 has just 4GB of RAM, but iOS is generally optimized to do more with less.
 For storage, the phone is available with 64, 128, and 256GB.
 There’s no option to add storage on either phone.

 The Pixel 5 has a 4,080mAh battery and supports 18W wired charging speeds, along with 12W wireless charging.
-We don’t have the specs for the iPhone 12 battery yet, but do know it supports what Apple calls MagSafe.
+The iPhone 12 has a 2815mAh battery yet.
+We also know it supports what Apple calls MagSafe.
 This feature allows new accessories to attach to the back of the phone via magnets, including cases and wireless chargers.
 The new Apple MagSafe wireless chargers can boost wireless charging on the iPhone 12 by up to 15W.
 The phones still support the more widely used Qi wireless charging standard, but they’ll only charge iPhone 12 models up to 7.5W.

 The Pixel 5 is made by Google, which hopefully you already know also develops and updates the Android operating system.
 That means that for this phone, it gets the newest OS update, Android 11, out of the box.
 You won’t have to wait to get the latest Android updates, compared to the vast majority of phones that use Google’s mobile OS.
 Google says it will provide at least three major OS updates to the Pixel 5.